 Even though they are introverts, it’s hard not to notice an INTJ.
 They are confident intellectuals who are, depending on the situation, likely to believe that they’re the smartest ones in the room.
-When discussing a topic about which they are passionate, they have the ability to shut down naysayers or critics with lightning speed and devastating accuracy, but they aren’t flashy — at work, they may labor in the background or might have reluctantly taken on the role of leader if no one else was up to the task.
+When discussing a passionate topic, they can shut down naysayers or critics with lightning speed and devastating accuracy.
+Still, they aren’t flashy — at work, they may labor in the background or have reluctantly taken on the role of leader if no one else was up to the task.

 4 Characteristics of INTJs

 - They are reliable.
 If they say they are going to do something, they will.

 - They are iconoclasts and don’t care what other people think of them.